| Introduction The HyVac 2-14 vacuum pumps are basic oil sealed rotary vane

 vacuum" section above.
 Call us if you are unsuccessful.
 The pump needs repair or

+overhaul.
 Oil Problems

 Oil problems come in various shapes and styles and